 Structs can have variables, stored in them.
-They can not contain functions (however, they can contain lambdas) or a constructor.
+They can not contain functions (however, they can contain lambdas) or user-defined constructors.
 They're constructed sequentially (constructor parameters are passed in, in the same sequence the variables are defined in the struct).

 A struct is declared like a block.
 Every variable declared in a struct is public.

 A proto is the entry point of a class/struct/library.
 There are 2 types of protos: non-instantiable protos and instantiable protos.
 As the name implies, non-instantiable protos can not be instantiated, while instantiable protos can be.

 The constructor of a class or a struct is a proto, so are types imported from a library.

 A lambda is an anonymous function.
 In Hades, there are 2 types of lambdas: the simple lambda and the complex lambda.

 Like a function, a lambda can contain other function, class or struct definitions which can not only be used inside the lambda, but can also be returned.

 See: Declaring lambdas

 The int (or integer) datatype stores whole numbers from -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.